pandastrike/coreos-reflector/README.md

 ## Shutdown
 You can stop the CoreOS journaling with `ctrl+C`.

-  > TODO: Talk to Lance about rebooting to a fresh CoreOS machine on logout.

   We also have to be considerate and release cluster resources when we are done.
 To release the CoreOS machine running our job, we use the `stop` command and reference the service name.

   ```
-  fleetctl --tunnel 54.183.252.156 stop reflector.service
+  fleetctl --tunnel coreos.pandastrike.com stop reflector.service
-  > Unit reflector.service loaded on 4916b458.../172.31.4.246
+  > Unit reflector.service loaded on 05cd8495.../10.229.64.167
   ```

   To remove the service from the cluster's pool we must use the `destroy` command.
   ```
-  fleetctl --tunnel 54.183.252.156 destroy reflector.service
+  fleetctl --tunnel coreos.pandastrike.com destroy reflector.service
   > Destroyed reflector.service
   ```
-  **Note: This command is also important if we edit our `*.service` file locally and want to give the cluster the new version.**
+  **Note: This command is also important if we edit our `*.service` file locally and want to give the cluster the new version.
+We must destroy the old version first.**

 --------